I get too many emails.

 I don’t mind the personal ones.
 It’s the stuff I didn’t ask for cluttering up my inbox that feels overwhelming at times.
 Realistically, I probably long ago entered my email address into some form and gave tacit approval to be spammed by many organizations.
 And if I were to systematically go through my inbox and furiously unsubscribe, I would probably live a happier life.

 Anyway, one of these organizations has been hassling me via email once a week for months now.
-They desperately want me to come to their conference this summer to help me with my professional life in ways I didn’t know I needed help in exchange for a one-time payment of eleventy billion dollars, plus airfare and caffeinated beverages.
+They desperately want me to come to their conferences this summer to help me with my professional life in ways I didn’t know I needed help in exchange for a one-time payment of eleventy billion dollars, plus airfare and caffeinated beverages.
 I’m not going, because it’s out of state and I have a cute little family and other things I’m working on, and also because I don’t want to.
 From the e-brochure, it looks like they want me to be cool and woke, and also to write better liturgy.

 Yes, one of their headlining guests is supposed to be teaching us how to write liturgy.
 And looking at what this particular person has written, some of it is beautiful, if a bit sentimental.